wrobakk/SdnLoadBalancer/README.md

 3. A hash value is computed from the extracted attributes to uniquely identify the flow.
 4. The controller determines all available paths between the source and destination switches.
 5. One path is selected by mapping the hash value to the set of available paths using a modulo operation.
-6. OpenFlow rules are installed along the selected path so that subsequent packets of the same flow are forwarded directly in the data plane.
+6. OpenFlow rules are installed along the selected path so that subsequent packets of the same flow are forwarded directly throw this route.

 ---